lornajane/simple-data-pipe-connector-stackoverflow/README.md

 ##### Deploy the Simple Data Pipe

  [Deploy the Simple Data Pipe in Bluemix](https://github.com/ibm-cds-labs/simple-data-pipe) using the Deploy to Bluemix button or manually.
+Take note of the application route (e.g. simple-data-pipe-stackoverflow.mybluemix.net)

 ##### Services